Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 At the end of the article, we include a map of all our recommended Porto Restaurants.
 Visitors can use our tips to create their own Self-Guided Porto Food Tours – and we highlight a few top-rated guided foodie tours, as well.

-Save, Pin or Bookmark our Porto Foodie Guide to plan your trip to Portugal!
+Save, Pin or Bookmark our Porto Foodie Guide to plan your Vacation to Portugal!

 #1 Cachorrinhos